 Here are some difficulties you may encounter while living abroad:

-- Getting homesick: it doesn’t matter whether you choose to live in a country close by or far away.
-Sooner or later you will miss your former home, your family, and your friends.
-It’s just a matter of time and it’s perfectly normal.
+- Getting homesick: it doesn’t matter whether you live in a nearby country or a faraway one.
+Sooner or later, you will miss your former home, family, and friends.
+It’s just a matter of time, and it’s perfectly normal.
 Even those who run away because they hate their lives will sooner or later face these issues.
-The important thing is to focus on the things you have, not the things you don’t have.
-When it happens I have found it helpful to spend some time alone in a place that vaguely reminds me of home, whether it is a coffee shop, a restaurant, or a beach.
-I recommend finding a place of your own and spending some time there whenever you feel a bit homesick.
+The important thing is to focus on what you have, not what you don’t.
+When it happens, I find it helpful to spend some time alone in a place that vaguely reminds me of home, whether a coffee shop, a restaurant, or a beach.
+I recommend finding your place and spending time there whenever you feel homesick.
 That said, some people get over this stage pretty quickly.
-Others, however, never do and eventually have to return back home (or continue living abroad but do so with a very negative attitude).
-Everyone is different and that is precisely why I will never get tired of saying that having the right motivation is crucial to living abroad for a long time.
-Remember that even if you move because your country “sucks” there is no perfect place and sooner or later you’ll find out that also your new destination has serious issues.
+Others, however, never do and eventually have to return home (or continue living abroad, but with a very negative attitude).
+Everyone is different, so I will never get tired of saying that having the right motivation is crucial to living abroad for a long time.
+Remember that even if you move because your country “sucks”, there is no perfect place, and sooner or later, you’ll find out that your new home also has serious issues.

 - Communication difficulties: a big problem when moving abroad is the language.
 Especially in places like Asia, it can be frustrating not to be able to communicate even the simplest things.
-But communication issues go beyond the inability to express even basic concepts in a language you don’t understand.
-Language is a medium, but even if you are able to use it correctly, people born and raised in a different context than yours, think differently.
-It will happen more than once that you will understand a joke but not grasp its meaning and see all your friends laugh while you wonder what’s so funny.
-But the opposite will also happen: you will make jokes that no one understands and you will quote songs or movies that no one has ever heard of.
-These are the situations that I have found most difficult to deal with in the long run because they will make you realize that few people really understand you and your culture.
-That said, remember that it’s only a matter of time, and sooner or later you will get through even these challenges if you don’t give up.
+However, communication issues go beyond the inability to express even basic concepts in a language you don’t understand.
+Language is a medium, but even if you can use it correctly, people born and raised in a different context than yours think differently.
+It will happen more than once that you understand a joke but do not grasp its meaning, and you see all your friends laugh while you wonder what’s so funny.
+But the opposite will also happen: you will make jokes that no one understands and quote songs or movies that no one has ever heard of.
+These are the situations that I have found most difficult to deal with in the long run because they will make you realize that few people understand you and your culture.

-- Getting used to the weather: the weather is really a personal thing.
-For some it’s extremely important for others it doesn’t really matter.
-I have friends who have moved abroad and left after a short time precisely because of the weather.
-Don’t underestimate it because in the long run, in my experience, it’s one of the main factors that will contribute to your quality of life, and therefore will make want to stay or leave.
-This was precisely one of the deciding factors for me to move from Taiwan to Yunnan, China.
+- Getting used to the weather: for some people weather is extremely important, while for others, it doesn’t matter.
+I have friends who have moved abroad and left after a short time, precisely because of the weather.
+Don’t underestimate it because, in my experience, it’s one of the main factors that will affect your quality of life, making you want to stay or leave.
+This was precisely one of the factors that made me move to Yunnan.
 Another important factor is the levels of pollution.
-Here you can find a list of the most polluted cities in the world (where I live, pollution has about the same levels as in my hometown).
+Here you can find a list of the most polluted cities in the world.

-- Difficulties related to Visas and residence permits: for those moving from Europe to other places, this can be a new problem that you have never faced.
-Despite the several issues in today’s Europe, the old continent has one huge advantage: you can move and work anywhere you want without much trouble.
+- Difficulties related to Visas and residence permits: for those moving from Europe to other places, these can be new problems you have never faced.
+Despite several issues in today’s Europe, the old continent has one huge advantage: you can move and work anywhere you want with little trouble.
 In the rest of the world, things are not so simple, and I recommend that you do a lot of research before deciding where to live and work abroad.

 What is the best country in the world to move to?

 Ultimately, there is no perfect place.
 It depends on what you are looking for and how willing you are to adapt.
-Everyone has to find their own “America.”
-Your destination may be the worst place in the world for some people but the perfect place for you if you find what you are looking for.
+Everyone has to find their own dream place.
+Your destination may be the worst place in the world for some people, but the perfect place for you if you find what you want.

 How to choose your destination

-There are several useful tools you can find on the Internet to start your research on where to move.
-Usually, every country has an official government website with every country in the world listed and the specific risks in real-time.
+You can find several helpful tools online to research where to move.
+Usually, every country has an official government website with information on each country and the specific risks in real time.
 You can also look for expat groups on Facebook in the city where you plan to live.

-Also remember that if you decide to move to countries where the Internet is censored, such as China or the United Arab Emirates, you will need a very good VPN to be able to continue accessing Facebook, Instagram, and all your other social networks.
+Also, remember that if you decide to move to countries where the government blocks many websites and apps, you will need a very good VPN to continue accessing Facebook, Instagram, and other social networks, which might affect your work (if you are a digital nomad).

 Many people have asked me where they can move without having any money.
-For me, those who ask these questions are starting off on the wrong foot (unless of course, you are fleeing a country at war or other unpredictable and catastrophic situations).
-You’ll definitely need initial capital.
+For me, those who ask these questions are starting on the wrong foot (unless you are fleeing a war-torn country or other unpredictable and catastrophic situations).
+You’ll need initial capital.
 You will have to pay your first rent and deal with other unforeseen expenses that may arise at any time.
-So you’ll definitely need money.
+So you’ll need money.

 What are the three ways you financed your World Trip?